 ADA gates come in a variety of shapes and sizes.
-They can be electronically operated or optical turnstile or traditional mechanical turnstile gates.
+They can be electronically operated like optical turnstile or traditionally oeprated like mechanical turnstile gates.
 They can either be self-closing or fully hands-free with one-way or bi-directional access and are often designed to look like corresponding turnstile models.
 Also, an ADA gate can have either rugged metal bars or sophisticated glass panels for barriers.
 With different finishes, barriers, and styles, it is easy to find an ADA turnstile gate to match your project needs.

 Disabled entrants, like those in wheelchairs, cannot enter buildings through traditional turnstiles.
 Even deliverymen with hand trucks or large packages need an alternate entrance.
 Because of these problems, ADA gates are paired with most access control turnstile systems to allow these people access without compromising security.